Singh Kaur

 Laura Drew, a.k.a.
-Singh Kaur or Lorellei (1955–1998) was a new-age music composer, vocalist and instrumentalist, who had a prolific career that lasted from the early 1970s to the late 1990s, releasing 23 albums.
+Singh Kaur or Lorellei (1955–1998) was an American new-age music composer, vocalist and instrumentalist, who had a prolific career that lasted from the early 1970s to the late 1990s, releasing 23 albums.
 With her angelic voice and haunting melodies, Singh Kaur was a pioneer in the growing genre of Western interpretations of Indian chanting music.

 Personal life

 Singh Kaur initially lived at the Tucson ashram, and it was there she began to flower as a musician.
 Although she had arrived with 'St. Francis' already complete, she was exposed to the eclectic musicians of the 3HO community and a new, spiritually-focused, way of living.

 She later moved to the Española, New Mexico 3HO community, where her musical talents expanded and she found her footing as a composer and singer of inspiring devotional songs.
 There, she met, and later married, Gurucharan Singh.
 Not long after their marriage, they moved to Denver to open a health food restaurant.
 From there, they moved to St. Louis for the purpose of opening a yoga ashram.
 During their years in St. Louis, Gurucharan and Singh Kaur had two children, Guru Shabd and Guru Ardas.